-In this episode, Doug and Tim discuss ways on how to deal with employees who are underperforming and have a bad attitude.
+In this episode, Doug and Tim discuss ways to deal with underperforming employees and have a bad attitude.

-Tim and Doug point out the importance of ownership and providing opportunities to employees in order to rule out problems like this within a team.
+Tim and Doug point out the importance of ownership and opportunities to rule out problems like this within a team.

 You should also examine the kind of leadership your company has.
 Poor leadership style oftentimes is the reason for low employee retention and satisfaction.
 Lack of motivation also plays a big role in why an employee underperforms and loses passion for his/her job.

-To address this, a clear road map should be presented so that they will have the motivation to perform well and achieve their goal, like a promotion.
+To address this, a clear road map should be presented to motivate them to perform well and achieve their goal, as a promotion.
 Also, engage them in activities where they can share their talents.
-By giving them opportunities like this, they will feel valued and as a result, they will become more productive and satisfied in doing their job.
+By giving them opportunities like this, they will feel valued, and as a result, they will become more productive and satisfied in doing their job.